AlphaXenon/noteboard/README.md

 * `-d/--dest <destination path>` : destination path of the exported file (directory)

 The exported JSON file is named `board.json`.

+---

+## Interactive Mode

+Use `board -i/--interactive` to enter interactive mode.

+**Commands:**

+1. add
+2. remove
+3. clear
+4. edit
+5. undo
+6. import
+7. quit

+Enter an empty line to view boards.
+Enter an empty line in prompt to abort operation.

+*NOTE: You can use quotations (`'` or `"`) to specify multiple board titles / board titles that contain spaces and item ids.*

 ## Cautions